 While I don’t use it personally now, it’s one of my most recommended resources for those starting on their model railway journey and wanting to progress from the Hornby and Graham Farish DC starter sets.

-Most of my layouts are DC (analogue) but my biggest layouts are DCC and when I first started building with this I needed help.
-It looked so simple but I ran into constant problems and there were whole new vocabulary to learn.
+Most of my layouts are DC (analog) but my biggest layouts are DCC and when I first started building with this I needed help.
+It looked so simple but I ran into constant problems and there was a whole new vocabulary to learn.

-This book was my lifesaver, helped me move from analogue to digital and taught me pretty much everything I needed to know around digital electrics.
+This book was my lifesaver, helped me move from analog to digital, and taught me pretty much everything I needed to know about digital electrics.

-Having been trained as electrician in the very distant past and having a full time job managing web servers, electrics and digital technology don’t worry me.
-The finer points of electronics haven’t been so easy however and when starting to make signalling, lighting, other off-track electronics and dabble with Arduino controlled trains I needed a bit of help.
+Having been trained as an electrician in the very distant past and having a full-time job managing web servers, electrics, and digital technology doesn’t worry me.
+The finer points of electronics haven’t been so easy however and when starting to make signaling, lighting, and other off-track electronics and even dabbling with Arduino-controlled trains I needed a bit of help.

 Electronics for Dummies was that help, clarifying the points I wanted help with and providing a series of simple experiments and steps that taught me the rest.
-Like the guide to woodwork above, it’s not about railways but there is huge cross over and those parts that aren’t directly necessary (the equations etc) can be skipped over.
+Like the guide to woodwork above, it’s not about railways but there is a huge crossover and those parts that aren’t directly necessary (the equations etc.) can be skipped over.

 One word of caution.
-Being about electronics, this maths in this book can get involved.
+Being about electronics, the maths in this book can get involved.
 If maths isn’t your thing you might want to skip this title.

-Having a few trains trundle around tiny track is fun but it’s the other bits that make up a model model railway that bring it to life and this book by model making expert Iain Rice is my bible on this aspect.
+Having a few trains trundle around the tiny track is fun but it’s the other bits that make up a model railway that bring it to life and this book by model-making expert Iain Rice is my bible on this aspect.

-What I like about Railway Modelling is the way it covers of all aspects of a layout that impact on creating a realistic railway not just the landscape or building modelling that other books tend to focus on, with track work and using electrics included for example.
+What I like about Railway Modelling is the way it covers all aspects of a layout that impacts on creating a realistic railway not just the landscape or building that other books tend to focus on, with track work and using electrics included for example.

 Which of these will you buy?
-What are your favorite?
+What books have helped you the most?
 Share your choices below with a comment.